-Figure 4.5.1-3B.
+Figure 4.5.1-3C.
 Rowland Mansion (circa 2024)

 In 1868, Workman and Rowland divided the rancho between them.
 With the decline in demand for cattle, Rowland grew grapes on his portion of the ranch.
-According to Paul Spitzzeri, Rowland diverted water from the San Jose Creek to help grow the grapes.
-In 1870, the Workman and Temple family established a bank.
+According to Paul Spitzzeri, Rowland diverted water from the San Jose Creek to help grow the grapes.19 William Workman and F. P. F. Temple went into banking in 1868.
+In 1871, the Workman and Temple family established a bank.
 However, the Temple & Workman Bank foreclosed in 1874.
 The financial disaster surrounding the failure of the Temple & Workman Bank dramatically changed the dynamics of the land.
-Elias J. "Lucky" Baldwin ended up buying the land and holding it until his death in 1909.21
+Elias J. "Lucky" Baldwin ended up buying the land and holding it until his death in 1909.24